 Ross received his Doctor of Physical Therapy (DPT) Degree from Franklin Pierce University in New Hampshire in 2012.
 Prior to receiving his doctorate, Ross graduated from Salem State College with a Bachelor’s Degree in Exercise Science in 2008.
 Ross is a Certified Strength and Conditioning Specialist (CSCS) through the National Strength and Conditioning Association (NSCA) and has worked with athletes from various sports and backgrounds.
 For the past two years, Ross has worked primarily with orthopedic patients of all ages.
 Clinical interests include orthopedic manual therapy, corrective exercise, Functional Movement Screen, post-operative and sports rehabilitation.
 He has attended numerous continuing education courses concentrating on treatment for the knee, shoulder, cervical spine and ankle.
 Part of his training has included instrument assisted soft tissue mobilization and kinesiology taping for various body regions.
 In addition to treating patients, Ross is a lab assistant in the Franklin Pierce Physical Therapy program which enhances his clinical skills by keeping him up to date with the latest research.
 Through evidence based treatments and thorough patient education, Ross enjoys helping each patient return to their highest level of function.
 Outside of work, Ross enjoys reading, hiking, going to the gym, and spending time with his family.

-Felicia Brodeur received her Doctorate of Physical Therapy degree from Franklin Pierce University in New Hampshire in 2015.
-In 2011 Felicia graduated with a B.S. in Kinesiology: Exercise Science from University of New Hampshire.
+Felicia Brodeur received her Doctorate of Physical Therapy degree from Franklin Pierce University in NH.
+Felicia graduated with a B.S. in Kinesiology: Exercise Science from the University of New Hampshire.
 Felicia's clinical interests include orthopedics, manual based therapy, corrective exercise and post-operative rehabilitation.
 She has a passion for the profession and strives for relentless improvement.
-When not at work, Felicia enjoys hiking, kayaking, outdoor fun, exercise and spending quality time with her friends, family as well as her precious dog Kadence.
+When not at work, Felicia enjoys hiking, kayaking, outdoor fun, exercise and spending quality time with her friends and family.